Coronavirus: what does it mean for my language course?

 Please read the updates below and feel free to contact us at any time to discuss your language programme.
 Due to social distancing restrictions, our team is currently working from home.
 You can reach us via email@example.com should you need us.
 Kindly note that we are working with a restricted staff at the moment so we may not be able to answer you straight away, though we will do our best to get back to you as quickly as possible.

-What should I do if my language programme is due to start before the end of April?
+What should I do if my language programme is due to start in the next few weeks?

-It’s likely that commercial flights will be cancelled or highly restricted throughout April 2020 and many of our partner schools are expecting to remain closed.
+It’s likely that commercial flights will be highly restricted throughout May and June 2020 and many of our partner schools are expecting to remain closed.

 We are giving all affected clients the option of postponing without charge, so your money is not lost.